 Beef jerky.

-Tip for teachers: Use these riddles on a one a daily basis or to fill in when you have a few minutes left to leave for lunch.
+Tip for teachers: Use these riddles on a once-a-day basis or to fill in when you have a few minutes left to leave for lunch.

 Knee-Slappers